Václav Klaus Jr.: Center for Civil Liberties

-In 2017, Klaus founded a think tank, the Center for Civil Liberties, focused on civil liberties, economic issues, and education.
-Klaus said that his aim is for the institute to compete with the Václav Havel Library.
+On 21 January 2017, Klaus founded a think tank, the Center for Civil Liberties (Centrum pro občanské svobody), focused on civil liberties, economic issues, and education.
+Klaus said that his aim was for the institute to compete with the Václav Havel Library.

+The Center for Civil Liberties supported local municipalities in the Šumava National Park in their campaign against new environmental protection laws which they believed ignored the local human population.
+Klaus stated that people are also a part of the environment.
+The think-tank organised a conference about the situation in Šumava on 16 March 2017.